 Head Nurse - Oncology directs nursing service activities for assigned oncology patients.
 Delegates responsibilities to oncology staff nurses; supervises preparation and maintenance of oncology patient clinical records, and writes reports on oncology staff performance and services rendered.
 Being a Head Nurse - Oncology maintains pre-set inventory standards for solutions, supplies, medicines and equipment, and keeps track of narcotics.
-Requires a bachelor's degree in nursing from an accredited school.
-Additionally, Head Nurse - Oncology requires a valid state RN license.
-Typically reports to top management.
+Requires a bachelor's degree in nursing.
+Additionally, Head Nurse - Oncology requires Registered Nurse (RN).
+Typically reports to a director.
 The Head Nurse - Oncology manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
-Extensive knowledge of department processes.
 To be a Head Nurse - Oncology typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
+1-3 years supervisory experience may be required.
+Extensive knowledge of the function and department processes.

 Education Level